 My kids have all grown past the age where they’re interested in those early read-aloud stories.
 But that’s OK.
 One of these days when the grandkids come along, they’ll be hearing about Harry and Ping and Mike and Mary Anne . . . and cap-stealing monkeys!

 • • • • •

 Steve serves as director of content development for BJU Press.
-He and his wife have homeschooled their children for over ten years.
+He and his wife are the parents of five adult children.
+They homeschooled for over ten years.